-The Commission hires an outside professional consultant to evaluate investment manager performance, review the asset allocation mix, and perform investment manager searches.
+The Commission hires an outside Professional Investment Consultant to evaluate investment manager performance, review the asset allocation mix, and perform investment manager searches.

 An outside Auditor is engaged on an annual basis to ensure that the financial statements accurately reflect the financial position of the System and that the results of its yearly operations conform to generally accepted accounting principals.